krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 much meaningful information for decision making.

-> By contrast, if we consider the *time-value of a deployed pool of capital*, we can use presence calculus quite effectively to analyze the *efficiency* of a capital allocation strategy [^-financial].
+> By contrast, if we consider the *time-value of a deployed pool of capital*, we
+> can use presence calculus quite effectively to analyze the *efficiency*
+> of a capital allocation strategy [^-financial].

+[^-financial]: This has concrete applications to product portfolio analysis.
-[^-financial]: There is even a version of *Little's Law* that can be derived in this setting!
+There is even a version of *Little's Law* that can be derived in this setting!
 We’ll discuss these and other applications in upcoming posts.

 When applied to a suitable class of signals, the calculus provides better tools to accurately measure and reason about how the property accumulates over time and across